The long-awaited HUMAN 81 DK is now available.

 Attaching braces to each other increases their effectiveness, if it is possible.
 Two "opposite" braces, for example, one front-to-back and one side-to-side, could be glued and screwed together where they cross.
 Likewise, one end of an "opposite" brace can be attached to a "rib" brace crossing one of the panels it connects to.

-If I am rebuilding speakers that would seem to benefit by it, I usually add three or four "opposite" braces around the woofer cutout (considering the typical 2 way speaker system).
+If I am rebuilding speakers that would seem to benefit by it, I usually add some "opposite" braces around the woofer cutout (considering the typical 2 way speaker system).
 To do this the easy way, I measure the length carefully and set up my table saw to cut to this length.
 I'll take a piece of scrap 2x6 or 2x8 lumber, cut a piece off and check that it is a tight but strain-free fit.
 When the saw is just right, I'll cut a couple more pieces of the lumber.
 Then I split the lumber with a hand axe, making 3 or 4 braces out of each cut piece.
 I then smear wood glue all over the ends and inside the cabinet where they will end up, and slide them in place (wiping off any excess glue that might be in inappropriate places).
 Sometimes I will drive a 2" or so screw into each end from the outside of the panels, depending on how this will affect the cosmetics.

 Another approach is to use 1/2" or 3/4" MDF or particle board.
 Either make a lot of 2" wide strips first, to cut to length, or rip a 12-20" long piece to the right width (the width of this piece is the length of the braces) and then cut that piece up into 2" widths.
 Installation is similar.